C-Saunders/days_between/README.md

 * `./days_between <start_date> [<end_date> OR --offset=integer] [options]`
 * `./days_between -o=integer <start_date>`

 Date format: `YYYYMMDD` or `YYYY-MM-DD`.
-The output format matches the start date format for offset calculations.
+The output format matches the start date format for offset calculations and can be overridden and customized using the format option.

 ## Options
 * -h, --help Print help info